For those who crave flavorful refried beans in a fraction of the time, Easy Seasoned Refried Beans offer one tasty shortcut.

 - Add the bacon grease and onions to a pan over medium heat.
 Cook for around 5-6 minutes, stirring frequently, then turn heat to medium-low.

-- Continue cooking for another 10 minutes, until onions and garlic are completely softened.
+- Continue cooking for another 10 minutes, until onions are completely softened.
+Add the garlic at the 9-minute mark.

 - Add the beef cooking stock and beans, and increase the heat to medium.
 Add Mexican oregano, cumin, chili powder, cayenne pepper, and lime juice.